Growing Future STEM Teachers in Maine Program

 GFSTM Activities

-Individuals with a passion for STEM & Secondary Education are invited to become GFSTM Associates.
-GFSTM Associates are eligible to participate in the following program activities:
+Individuals with a passion for STEM & Secondary Education are invited to participate in the following program activities.
+Contact Patricia Waters for more information.

 - Teaching Experience Short Course SJC, community college, and high school students will spend a week learning STEM content and how to teach it in high-need schools.
-Participants will earn 1 credit for STEM 100: STEM Teaching in High Need Schools AND earn a $200 stipend.
-The course will run Sunday, May 22-Friday, May 27.
-The deadline for the Spring 2022 program is Friday, April 22.
+Participants will earn 1 credit for STEM 100: STEM Teaching in High Need Schools AND earn a $250 stipend.
+The course will run Monday, January 6 - Friday, January 10.
+The deadline for the January 2025 program is Friday, November 22.
 Apply Now.

 GFSTM Associates are strongly encouraged to apply to become a GFSTM Noyce Scholar and receive FULL TUITION scholarships and additional programming during their third and fourth years in one of the STEM & Secondary Education program pathways (see the GFSTM Noyce scholarships page for more details).